AjinkyaxSuryawanshi/AjinkyaxSuryawanshi/README.md

 - 🌱 I’m currently learning **Full-Stack, DSA, ML and Devops**

-- 👯 I’m looking to collaborate on **Machine Learning projects**

-- 🤝 I’m looking for help with [SQL-Sense](https://github.com/AjinkyaxSuryawanshi/SQLSense)

 - 👨‍💻 All of my projects are available at [github.com/ajinkyaxsuryawanshi](github.com/ajinkyaxsuryawanshi)

 - 📫 How to reach me **ajinkya.suryawanshi0104@gmail.com**